-Space is not really the place - for your body, anyway.
-Zero gravity has a myriad of effects on your body.
-It affects everything from your mind to your circulation, and changes your nervous system and bones... at least until you return to Earth.
+Space is not really designed for the human body.
+Zero gravity has a myriad of effects on us, and it influences everything from how the mind works to the body's circulatory conditions.
+Zero gravity can even implement changes to the nervous system as well as to bones, at least until the human body returns to Earth.

-It makes sense that without gravity to hold things down, they would shift - the human brain appears to be one of those things.
+It makes sense that without gravity to hold us down, things could shift - and the human brain appears to be one of those things.
 Researchers have recently discovered that the brain shifts upward while astronauts are in space.
-That protective fluid that surrounds it equally on all sides on Earth is lessened at that top the head, with the majority of it found inside the brain’s ventricles or cavities.
+That protective fluid that surrounds it equally on all sides on Earth is lessened at that top the head, with the majority of it found inside the brain's ventricles or cavities.
 This can account for as-of-yet unexplainable symptoms astronauts have complained about while in space, most notably head pressure and vision problems.

 Still, more tests are needed, especially as we're planning to send astronauts on more extended missions in the future.